 - Participate in free programs, such as the Summer Reading Program, and Story and Craft Time

 - Talk to the children’s librarian to get answers to questions, or find a great book to read next.

 Story and Craft Time

 The Children’s Department offers two public Story and Craft Times per week.
 Tuesdays and Wednesdays at 10:30 am.
 No sign-ups are necessary and while the program caters to preschoolers, older children are welcome and have a good time.

-Bilingual Spanish Story times are on Fridays mornings at 10:30 am.
-Spanish language activities for the whole family are also available on Wednesdays at 7:00 pm.
+Bilingual Spanish Story times are on Tuesday evenings at 7:00 pm.
+Spanish language activities for the whole family are also available on Saturdays at 4:00 pm.

 Teachers and Class Visits

 Public and private school classes often visit the library on a weekly, biweekly, monthly or yearly basis.
 Class visits are encouraged so that all students can acquire library cards and acquaint themselves with their public library, learning important research skills and browsing techniques.